 Semester course; 3 lecture and 1 laboratory hours.
 3 credits.
 Prerequisite: MILS 302 or permission of department chair.
 Develops student proficiency in planning, executing and assessing complex operations, functioning as a member of a staff, and providing performance feedback to subordinates.
 Cadets are given situational opportunities to assess risk, make ethical decisions and lead fellow ROTC cadets.
 Lessons on military justice and personnel processes prepare cadets to make the transition to becoming Army officers.
 MS IV (senior) cadets lead lower-level cadets.
 Both classroom and battalion leadership experiences are designed to prepare MS IV cadets for their first unit of assignment.
 Cadets identify responsibilities of key staff, coordinate staff roles and use battalion operations situations to teach, train and develop subordinates.

 Semester course; 3 lecture and 1 laboratory hours.
 3 credits.
-Prerequisites: MILS 301, 302 and 401, or permission of department chair.
+Prerequisites: MILS 301, MILS 302 and MILS 401, or permission of department chair.
 Explores the dynamics of leading in the complex situations of current military operations in the contemporary operating environment.
 Cadets examine differences in customs and courtesies, military law, principles of war, and rules of engagement in the face of international terrorism.
 Cadets also explore aspects of interacting with non-government organizations, civilians on the battlefield and host nation support.
 Course places significant emphasis on preparing cadets for Basic Officer Leadership courses and their first unit of assignment.
 Utilizes case studies, scenarios and "What now, Lieutenant?" exercises to prepare cadets to face the complex ethical and practical demands of leading as a commissioned officer in the U.S. Army.